the-pudding/starter/README.story.md

 # Development

-Run `gulp` to fire up the project server.
+Run `npm start` to fire up the project server.

 Any changes to the `src/` folder will trigger live reload.

-#### Device testing

-To view local dev link on a mobile device connected to same network, update the option to `online: true` in `gulp-tasks/browser-sync.js`.
-Then after you run `gulp`, grab the url from the terminal and you're good to go.

 ## HTML